jakebellacera/scenery.js/README.md

 **The Scenery element will emit a `scenery:ended` event once the Scenery ends.**

-#### destroy(removeElements = false)

-Destroys a Scenery, but retains the HTML elements by default.
-If `removeElements` is set to `true`, then it will destroy the associated Scenery HTML element and it's child nodes as well.

-**The Scenery element will emit a `scenery:destroyed` event once the Scenery is destroyed.
-If the Scenery element is being removed from the DOM, then the event will fire immediately before the element is removed.**

 ### Instance properties

 The Scenery object's properties can be altered at any time once the Scenery